 It is the month when the gates of hell are chained shut and the gates of heaven are open.
 So, do istighfar and beg Allah for forgiveness.

-Abu Huraira (rali) narrated that Allah's Apostle said, "When the month of Ramadhan comes, the gates of Paradise are opened and the gates of the (Hell) Fire are closed, and the devils are chained." – [Sahih-al-Bukhari]
+Abu Huraira (RA) narrated that Allah's Apostle (SAW) said, "When the month of Ramadan comes, the gates of Paradise are opened and the gates of the (Hell) Fire are closed, and the devils are chained." – [Sahih-al-Bukhari]

-Sadaqa can be anything; it can be of monetary value, or it can be something like moving a rock out of the way of passersby, leaving some water out for stray animals or even smiling at someone.
+Sadaqah can be anything; it can be of monetary value, or it can be something like moving rock out of the way of passersby, leaving some water out for stray animals, or even smiling at someone.

-'Adi bin Hatim narrated that he heard the Prophet (sal) saying: "Save yourself from Hell-fire even by giving half a date-fruit in charity." – [Sahih-al-Bukhari]
+'Adi bin Hatim (RA) narrated that he heard the Prophet (SAW) saying: "Save yourself from Hell-fire even by giving half a date-fruit in charity." – [Sahih-al-Bukhari]

-Make one of the points listed on your Ramadhan guide be to help someone every day and do it for the sake of Allah.
+Make one of the points listed in your Ramadan guide be to help someone every day and do it for the sake of Allah.

 Visiting the elderly and sick is a sunnah of the prophet.
-Doing it during the month of Ramadhan will increase the rewards in tenfold.
+Doing it during the month of Ramadan will increase the rewards tenfold.

 “A Muslim visiting his sick brother will continue to be in the harvest of paradise until he or she returns home.” – [Sahih-al-Muslim]